JoshPaulie/GoonBot/README.md

 # Goonbot
-Somewhere between a passion project and an objection... lives `Goonbot`
+Somewhere between a passion project and an obsession... lives `Goonbot`

 ## Purpose
 `Goonbot` is proprietary Discord.py bot that would be rather useless to anyone outside of the discord is manages.
 Code is public because I’m monke-brained and need help on a recurring basis.